Why do iphones have bad cameras

 2. Limited aperture: The aperture on iPhones may not be as wide as some other smartphones, limiting the amount of light that can enter the camera.

-See also How to hack into anyone's iphone camera
+See also How to look up plants on iphone camera

 Issue Potential impact